icewolfz/jiMUD/docs/profiles.md

     - `opened` fired when client has finished opening
     - `closed` fired when client is closing
     - `connected` fired when client has been connected
-    - `disconnected` fired when client has bene disconnected
+    - `disconnected` fired when client has been disconnected
     - `error` fired when an error happens, first first argument is error message
     - `focus` fired when window focused
     - `blur` fired when window loses focus